OktaSecurityLabs/sgt/README.md

 your errors.
 SGT depends on all previous deploy steps completing successfully, so it is important to make sure this occurs before moving on to next steps

+## Documentation notes:
+Documentation is lacking right now due to a rather un-fun flu season.
+However, updates to documentation should be expected in teh coming week or so.
+(This note marked: 1/17/18)